bakajeff/bakajeff/README.md

 - My favorite programming language is Elixir.
 - I'm currently using zed as my main editor.
-- Currently learning SwiftUI and serverless.
+- Currently learning SwiftUI, typescript and serverless.
 - My hobby is to watch anime.